RDel-Medico/Doom-Engine-Java/README.md

 # Doom-Engine-Java (3D Game engine)

 A simple doom-like game engine.
-A presentation video is currently in construction.
+Here is video of presentation: [https://youtu.be/rdSWH_XKPg8](https://youtu.be/rdSWH_XKPg8).

 ## Description